GENI-NSF/geni-tools/README-stitching.txt

 `createsliver` or `allocate` commands with an RSpec that requires stitching will be processed by the stitcher code.
 All other calls will be passed directly to Omni.

+The same request RSpec will be submitted to every aggregate required for your topology.
+Stitcher will create reservations at each of these aggregates for you.
+Note however that stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link will not be reserved, because stitcher does not know the URL to contact that aggregate.

 All calls use AM APIv2 (hard-coded) currently, due to aggregate limitations.
 Your input request RSpec does ''not'' need a stitching extension, but